 After an assessment of the proposed directors' independence the nomination committee has found that their proposal for the composition of the board of directors of the company fulfills the requirements stipulated in the Swedish Corporate Governance Code.
 All proposed directors are considered independent to the company, the management of the company and the company's major shareholders.

-Further information regarding the directors proposed for re-election is available at the company's website www.leovegasgroup.com.
+Further information regarding the directors proposed for re-election is available at the company's website www.leovegasgroup.com and in the annual report for 2020.

 The nomination committee proposes that the following principles for the nomination committee are adopted.